BABY FORMULA

 The first step in managing eczema is knowing your baby's symptoms and the factors that trigger flare-ups.
 If you are not sure whether the rash on your baby's skin is eczema or another skin condition, consult your pediatrician to get a diagnosis.
 The type of treatment depends on the severity of the eczema.

-For mild eczema, using moisturizing creams and avoiding substances that trigger flare-ups is usually enough to clear the rash.
+For mild eczema, using moisturizing creams and avoiding substances that trigger flare-ups is usually enough to manage the condition.
 For moderate eczema, one might need to use steroid cream and bedtime allergy medicines.

 Babies with severe eczema are prone to skin infections caused by Staph bacteria.
 They might need antibiotics for treatment in addition to the cream.
 For this reason, you should consult with your doctor to come up with the best management routine for your baby!